What does the Blue cave visit look like during a tour?

 Granted, there are lighter and faster boats.

-They are of different type, but faster – meaning one gets to the Cave in 20ish minutes less.
+They are of different types, but faster – meaning one gets to the Cave in 20ish minutes less.

 but, they can’t even begin to compare themselves with our boats in terms of comfort, quality, safety, space, amenities, and making.